livefir/fir/docs/content/en/docs/overview/introduction.md

 ## What is it ?

-- A Go library
+- Its a toolkit: a Go library, a CLI and an alpine.js plugin
 - Focuses only on the view layer.
 - Ships with an Alpinejs plugin for user interactions(click, submit, navigate ) etc.

 ## Who is it for ?

-- Is also the why
 - Suitable for Go developers who want to build moderately complex apps, internal tools, prototypes etc.
 - Skills needed: Go, HTML, CSS, Alpine.js.

 ## What can you do with it ?

+- Build reactive webapps using Go, html/template and sprinkles of declarative javascript(alpine.js)
 - Update parts of the web page on user interaction without reloading the page over regular http: clicks, form submits etc.
 - Stream page updates over a persistent connection(WS, SSE): notifications, live tickers, chat messages etc.
+- Use the CLI to generate html using [entgo schema](https://entgo.io/docs/schema-def)

 ## Is it like hotwire or is it like phoenix liveview ?

 It borrows the idea of patching DOM on user interaction events from [phoenix live view](https://hex.pm/packages/phoenix_live_view).
-But instead of streaming DOM diffs over websocket and sticthing it back on the client, it takes the [hotwire](https://hotwired.dev/) approach of re-rendering html templates on the server and sending back a patch DOM operation to the javascript client.
+But instead of streaming DOM diffs over websocket and sticthing it back on the client, it takes the [hotwire](https://hotwired.dev/) approach of re-rendering html templates on the server and sending back a patch DOM operation to the javascript client over standard HTTP.

 Live patching of the DOM(over websockets, sse) is also available but only for server driven DOM patching.(notifications, live ticker etc.)